docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 # Multimodal deep learning with DocArray

-DocArray is a library for representing, sending, and storing multi-modal data that can be used for a variety of different use cases.
+DocArray is a library for representing, sending, and storing multimodal data that can be used for a variety of different use cases.

-Here we will focus on a workflow familiar to many ML Engineers: Building and training a model, and then serving it to users.
+Here we will focus on a workflow familiar to many ML engineers: Building and training a model, and then serving it to users.

-This notebook contains two parts:
+This document contains two parts:

-1. **Representing**: We will use DocArray to represent multi-modal data while **building and training a PyTorch model**.
+1. **Representing**: We will use DocArray to represent multimodal data while **building and training a PyTorch model**.
-We will see how DocArray can help to organize and group your modalities and tensors and make clear what methods expect as inputs and return as outputs.
+We will see how DocArray can help to organize and group your modalities and tensors and make clear what methods to expect as inputs and return as outputs.
-2. **Sending**: We will take the model that we built and trained in part 1, and **serve it using FastAPI**.
+2. **Sending**: We will take the model that we built and trained in part one, and **serve it using FastAPI**.
 We will see how DocArray narrows the gap between model development and model deployment, and how the same data models can be reused in both contexts.
 That part will be very short, but that's the point!